- Search The Registry

 Robert McFerrin Sr.

 *Robert McFerrin, Sr. was born on this date in 1921.
-He was an African American operatic baritone and the first African-American man to sing at the Metropolitan Opera in New York City.
+He was a Black operatic baritone.

 Born in Marianna, Arkansas, Robert Keith McFerrin, Sr. showed vocal talent early, singing while still a boy soprano in a local church's gospel choir.
 As a young teenager, he joined two of his siblings in a trio.
 The three accompanied their father on regional preaching engagements, singing gospel songs, hymns, and spirituals.
 Reverend McFerrin did not wish his son to sing secular music, but in the end, this wish was undone by his desire to give him the best possible education.

 In New York, McFerrin's singing career prospered.
 A 1949 appearance in a small role in the Kurt Weill Broadway musical, Lost in the Stars led to an acquaintance with Boris Goldovsky.
 Goldovsky presented the baritone in the title role of Rigoletto at the Tanglewood Music Festival that year and cast him in his company, the New England Opera Theater as Valentin in Faust and in Iphigénie en Tauride by Gluck.
 That year he also performed as Amonasro in Aida with the National Negro Opera Company He made his New York City Opera debut, singing the role of Popaloi, a voodoo doctor, in the premiere of William Grant Still's Haitian opera Troubled Island.
 In 1950 McFerrin sang the title role in Rigoletto with the New England Opera.
 Moving between opera and Broadway, in 1951, he performed in a revival of The Green Pastures.
 The following year he sang in My Darlin' Aida, a version of Verdi's Aida updated to 1861 and set in Memphis, Tennessee.
 He also returned to the National Negro Opera Company in 1952 to sing Valentin in Faust.